(2-minute read)

 Genesis 22:1-2, Jasher 23:1-2, Jubilees 18:1-2

-And he said, “Take now your son, your only son Isaac, whom you love, and go into the land of Moriah; and offer him there for a burnt offering upon one of the mountains which I will tell you of, for there you will see a cloud and the glory of the Lord.”
+And God said, “Take your son—your only son Isaac, whom you love—and go to the land of Moriah.
+Offer him there as a burnt offering on one of the mountains I will show you.
+You will see a cloud and the glory of the Lord there.”

 Abraham tells Sarah that he needs to take Isaac away